 The city was founded by Teutonic knights on the mouth of the river Danė, where they found a strategic advantage point.
 The Klaipeda Castle, now partially reconstructed, was built in 1252.The Castle’s Towers offer a beautiful panoramic view extending across the city.

 The Old Town of Klaipeda reflects the strong German influence left after their ruling.
-A large number of old houses were built in the typical German Fachwerk style, featuring 18th-century wood-framed buildings, giving Klaipeda a warm, inviting feeling ,as though it were a small fisherman’s town.
+A large number of old houses were built in the typical German, wood-framed Fachwerk, giving Klaipeda a warm fisherman’s town’s atmosphere.

-The central point of the city is the Drama Theatre Square, home of the neoclassic Drama Theatre, and a typical meeting point for locals.
-Located on the same square is the symbol of the city, the famous monument to Taravos Anike, a character from a popular German folk song and yet another example of the strong German cultural influence.
+This Jewish tour will not skip some of the major city highlights.
+You will have a chance to see the central point of the city is the Drama Theatre Square, home of the neoclassic Drama Theatre, and a typical meeting point for the locals.
+Located on the same square is the symbol of the city, the famous monument to Taravos Anike, a character from a popular German folk song, yet another example of the strong German cultural influence.

-When it comes to entertainment, Klaipeda boasts dolphin shows and maritime exhibitions within the Lithuanian Sea Museum situated in a 19th-century fort.
+When it comes to entertainment, Klaipeda may boast with dolphin shows and maritime exhibitions within the Lithuanian Sea Museum situated in a 19th-century fort.